-• Deliver instruction in core competencies
+Deliver instruction in core competencies

-- 1. Each regional library system will identify and anticipate continuing education needs on an annual basis - 2.
-The seven regional library systems will jointly sponsor a continuing education event on an annual basis - 3.
-Each regional library system and the State Library will maintain a link from its continuing education calendar to the cooperative regional library system website on an annual basis. - 4.
-The State Library will sponsor an annual statewide core competencies continuing education event
+- 1. Each regional library system will identify and anticipate continuing education needs on an annual basis. - 2.
+The seven regional library systems will jointly sponsor a continuing education event on an annual basis. - 3.
+The cooperative regional library system website will maintain a link to each CE calendar of the RLS and to the State Library CE calendar. - 4.
+The State Library will sponsor an annual statewide core competencies continuing education event. - 5.
+Review of core compentencies will be undertaken by the regional library systems' CE coordinators.
+This review will be disseminated to the library community by June 2011. - 6.
+RLS and the State Library will identify additional CE delivery methods by Spetember 2011 and will implement those appropriate to the Kansas library community on an ongoing basis.